 Due to performance reasons,

-LOG_BUFFER should be set to minimum 8MB for databases running in Flashback mode.
+should be set to a minimum of 8MB for databases running in Flashback mode.

 Q15) Can we back up the flashback logs using RMAN?